Using e-cigs (vaping) in the home

 Is vaping safe?

-In recent years, electronic cigarettes, sometimes known as e-cigarettes, e-cigs, vapour cigarettes, vapes or smokeless cigarettes, have become a very popular alternative to tobacco smoke.
-They work by using a small battery to turn nicotine liquid into an inhalable mist (although nicotine-free options are also available).
+In recent years, e-cigs, or vapes, have become a very popular alternative to smoking tobacco cigarettes.
+They work by using a small battery to turn nicotine liquid into an inhalable mist, although nicotine-free options are also available.

 Evidence has started to emerge of potential health risks linked to vaping – like the use of the carcinogenic pulegone in some vape flavours and a spate of lung illnesses and a potential death among vapers in the US – and such were its concerns in relation to the health of young people that India has announced a ban on the production, import and sale of e-cigarettes.

 Many people nevertheless feel that vaping is a healthier alternative to traditional cigarettes.

 As well as the potential health risks, there are some product safety issues you need to consider if you vape, or are thinking about vaping, particularly the potential for children to be poisoned and fire risks.
 These are important messages for both adults and young people (an ASH study found that in 2019, 15.4 per cent of 11-18-year-olds in Great Britain had tried vaping).

 There is a risk of poisoning from e-cigarette nicotine fluid, and we have heard of some cases involving children.
 After swallowing nicotine fluids, symptoms are usually mild and include nausea and vomiting.
 But serious poisoning can happen after swallowing larger amounts, especially when small children are involved.

 Children love to watch and copy grown-ups so always keep e-cigarettes out of their reach to prevent accidental poisoning.